qhzeng-gittec/Qinghui_Zeng_Academic_site/projects/finite_basis_neural_solver.md

 ## Remarks

-This project was under the guidiance of professor [Xiaoning Zheng](https://scholar.google.com/citations?user=rXW31d8AAAAJ&hl=en-US) carried out between March and April 2024.
-Although the approach shows potential, the implementation was not fully completed due to limited guidance from my professor, who was unavailable during critical stages of the project.
-Moreover, machine learning models often require extensive tuning, which I was unable to accomplish on my own.
+This project was under the guidiance of professor [Xiaoning Zheng](https://scholar.google.com/citations?user=rXW31d8AAAAJ&hl=en-US).
+Although the approach shows potential, the implementation was not fully completed, due to reasons similar to those encountered with another data-driven solver, as my interests shifted.

 Upon further exploration, I discovered that the structure of this model resembles Kolmogorov-Arnold Networks (KAN).
 Both approaches utilize a linear combination of basis functions—in this case, spline functions—to approximate data, and they update the coefficients by minimizing a loss function.
 In this sense, the model I proposed can be viewed as a single-layer KAN with one output.